Last Updated on 10/15/2021 by FilipiKnow

 Take note that you can only set this up when you still have access to your SSS account.

-Once you’ve supplied the correct answer, tick the box for the captcha.
-The system will then show you your login credentials.
+Once you’ve supplied the correct answer, tick the box for the captcha then click Submit.

 These two options are not available if you’re an employer.
 Instead, you will only be asked to enter your Employer/HR number as well as the captcha.
 Finally, the system will send a link to your email address to reset your password.